dns-groot/2020_SIGCOMM_Artifact_157/README.md

 **NOTE:** Please refer to the maintained [`GRoot`](https://github.com/dns-groot/groot) repository to learn how to use the tool to check various properties and also to make pull requests or to create issues.
 This repository is only for archival purposes.

 ### Claims Supported by The Artifact
-- Full dataset created from the DNS Census data
+- Full dataset (zone files) created from the CSV files of the publicly available [DNS Census 2013](https://dnscensus2013.neocities.org/index.html)
 - Census Dataset statistics as shown in _Figure 7(b)_
-- Performance claims made in _&sect;7.3_ for DNS Census and the corresponding plot shown in _Figure 8_
+- Performance claims made in _&sect;7.3_ on DNS Census dataset and the corresponding plot shown in _Figure 8_

 ### Claims NOT Supported by The Artifact
 - Functionality claims made in _&sect;7.2_ (related to _Figure 7(a)_ and _Table 4_)
   _Reason_: The zone files used for these experiments are confidental and proprietary.

 ## Census Dataset Organization
-The Census data is available at:  [Census](https://ucla.box.com/s/tod4z48cb66hjgto2dg7fel7gj21bt4s)
+The created Census data is available from UCLA box:  [Census Dataset](https://ucla.box.com/s/tod4z48cb66hjgto2dg7fel7gj21bt4s)

 Download and unzip the dataset.
 Let the `census` folder be placed in a folder named `data`.
+The compressed dataset is _~3&hairsp;GB_ and consists of _~8.1&hairsp;M_ files.

+:rotating_light: **Linux:** When decompressed the folder consumes  _~38&hairsp;GB_ on Linux due to the default _4&hairsp;KB_ block size on ext4.
+One of the plot generation scripts also generates _~1.3&hairsp;M_ files.
+The Linux system might give the error message `No space left on device` when decompressing even if there is plenty of disk place.
+[This happens when the filesystem runs out of inodes.](https://scoutapm.com/blog/understanding-disk-inodes) The Census dataset requires at least  _~45&hairsp;GB_ of unused disk space and also _~10.7&hairsp;M_ free inodes (can be checked using `df -ih`).

+:warning: **Windows:** When decompressed the folder consumes only _~4&hairsp;GB_ on Windows [since majority of the files are less than _1&hairsp;KB_.](https://superuser.com/questions/1030800/how-can-a-files-size-on-disk-be-0-bytes-when-theres-data-in-it)

 ## Installation